-Expected Value: As above
+Expected Value: \square As above

-Value shown is an estimate only for a 1 year period.
+∀ Value shown is an estimate only for a 1 year period.
 The City does not guarantee to buy specific quantities or dollar value.

-Contract Duration: One year with the possibility of two one-year extensions.
+Contract Duration: One (1) year, plus the possibility of two (2) one (1) year extensions